inganta23/incit-fullstack/README.md

 Please note that Facebook sign-in/sign-up functionality is not included in this application.
 Integrating Facebook sign-in/sign-up requires HTTPS, and it involves a more complicated setup process (need https).

+I use dummy gmail as the verification sender so feel free to use it.